Happy Code is less options

 That is not less professional.

-That is less waste.
+That is less trouble.

-A formatter removes one kind of noise.
+A formatter removes one small decision.

 Predictable code asks fewer questions from your brain.